Python Packaging#

 • Export C++ to Python;

-• Automatic Python package generation tools.
+• Generate Python package stubs.

 Note